YulinZhu0927/MauBa/README.md

 # MauBa: A Multi-Agent Coordination Framework for Vision-Language-Guided Zero-Shot Control of Unmanned Aerial Vehicles

-This paper was accepted by the 2025 IEEE Global Communications Conference (GLOBECOM), Taipei, Taiwan.
+- (2025/07/31) 🎉Our paper was accepted by the 2025 IEEE Global Communications Conference (GLOBECOM), Taipei, Taiwan.
+- (2025/04/16) Ppaper was submitted.

 ## Abstract
 While prompt-based methods have shown initial